Actual-Chat/actual-chat/docs/Tasks.md

 Near term:

 Urgent fixes:
+- No notif / unread on a message from someone who's not in your contact list
 - Dark theme: fix Apple icon color on sign-in modal
 - ~~Logout doesn't work on Android & Windows apps; maybe iOS as well.~~ (Working on Dev, Prod update is required)
 - Theme should set text color + make sure all the issues w/ black on black in Dark theme are gone